Understanding the Underground Storage Tank Abandonment Process

 Leaking Tanks

 In some cases, the underground storage tank may be discoverable during a Phase 1 Environmental Site Assessment (ESA).
-And the surrounding soil may comprise contamination according to the Phase 2 Environmental Site Assessment.
+The surrounding soil may comprise contamination according to the Phase 2 Environmental Site Assessment.
 This is essentially another example of a leaking UST that comes with a site.
 But this situation presents the additional problem of contamination to the subsurface.
-For instance, soil-gas, soil, and groundwater.
+For instance, soil gas, soil, and groundwater.
 In this case, environmental professionals typically advise that the UST undergo excavation and disposal, prior to commencing with contamination remediation.
 In fact, some smaller extents of subsurface contamination from underground gasoline tanks may undergo remediation by excavation during the UST removal process.
 Ultimately, the first step to proceed would be to have a professional geologist prepare a soil management plan and remedial action plan outlining the excavation and clean-up process.

 Example of Leaking Underground Storage Tank Project